-Tip: if the thought of having difficult conversations and sharing critical feedback with your reports sounds daunting, check out our helpful guide and cheatsheet on how to give feedback in 5 steps.
+Tip: if the thought of having difficult conversations and sharing critical feedback with your reports sounds daunting, check out our step-by-step guide on how to give constructive feedback.

 Great managers are comfortable in supporting their reports with everything from their long-term professional goals through to having compassionate conversations about aspects of their personal life that might be impacting their performance.

-To dive further into this, in his aptly named blog post ‘One on One’, Ben Horowitz, the Silicon Valley venture capitalist and former successful entrepreneur says:
+Ben Horowitz, the Silicon Valley venture capitalist and former successful entrepreneur, says:

 “The key to a good 1:1 meeting is the understanding that it is the employee’s meeting rather than the manager’s meeting.
 This is the free-form meeting for all the pressing issues, brilliant ideas and chronic frustrations that do not fit neatly into status reports, email and other less personal and intimate mechanisms.”

-Two important things to note from this are that it’s best practice to avoid using 1:1 meetings as a chance to catch up on the progress of ongoing projects.
+Two important things to note from this are that it’s a best practice to avoid using 1:1 meetings as a chance to catch up on the progress of ongoing projects.
 They are a time to discuss all of the topics that you would not otherwise have an allocated time for during regular day-to-day business.

 And secondly, the important distinction that the meeting is owned by your report and not you, the manager.
 While naturally, you might have things to raise during the meeting, the report should set the agenda and managers should be mostly listening and coaching.

 With all of this in mind, how can you create the right environment to conduct effective 1:1 meetings?

 How to schedule 1:1 meetings